cspr-rad/kairos-spec/src/spec.typ

 - GET /accounts returns the current Validium state, i.e. all L2 account balances
 - POST /transfer takes in an L2 transaction in JSON format, and returns a TxID
 - GET /transfer/:TxID shows the status of a given transaction: Cancelled, ZKP in progress, batch proof in progress, or "posted in L1 block with blockhash X"
-- GET /deposit takes in a JSON request for an L1 deposit and calculates the new Merkle root as well as generating a ZKP for it
+- GET /deposit takes in a JSON request for an L1 deposit and calculates the new Merkle root as well as generating metadata to verify the new Merkle root
-- GET /withdraw takes in a JSON request for an L1 withdrawal and calculates the new Merkle root as well as generating a ZKP for it
+- GET /withdraw takes in a JSON request for an L1 withdrawal and calculates the new Merkle root as well as generating metadata to verify the new Merkle root

 === Kairos State/ Verifier Contract <contracts-api>